shiffman/shiffman.net/teaching/a2z/generate/index.md

 A [Context-Free Grammar](http://en.wikipedia.org/wiki/Context-free_grammar) is a set of rules that define the syntax of a language &#8212; what is and is not a valid sequence of &#8220;tokens&#8221;.
 Programming languages, for example, are context-free grammars &#8212; a compiler reads your code to make sure it conforms to specific rules and informs you of any errors.
 (These rules aren&#8217;t limited to the production of text, and can be used for music, images, etc.) A context-free grammar, however, isn&#8217;t robust enough to describe the complexities of natural language.
 After all, they have no context!
 Natural languages can be described using <a href="http://en.wikipedia.org/wiki/Context-sensitive_grammar">Context-sensitive grammars</a>, a concept introduced by <a href="http://en.wikipedia.org/wiki/Noam_Chomsky">Chomsky</a> in the 50s.

 For our purposes here, we want to learn how to define our own context free grammars and generate text from them.
 I&#8217;m going to give a short explanation here, followed by code examples.
-For a more detailed discussion I would recommend [Daniel Howe&#8217;s (creator of RiTa)explanation](http://www.rednoise.org/pdal/index.php?n=Main.Grammars).
+For more detailed discussions, I would recommend [Daniel Howe&#8217;s (creator of RiTa)explanation](http://www.rednoise.org/pdal/index.php?n=Main.Grammars) and [Context-Free Grammars by Allison Parrish](http://www.decontextualize.com/teaching/rwet/recursion-and-context-free-grammars/).

 All &#8220;production rules&#8221; in a context-free grammar are of the form: